Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Introduction

 \subsection{Prior Work}

-The original idea of reconfiguring antenna positions dated back to 2000s, when \ac{as} was proposed to balance the hardware complexity and transmission performance of \ac{mimo} systems \cite{molisch2004mimo}.
-By connecting massive antennas with a few \ac{rf} chains through a switch network, \ac{as}-\ac{mimo} can carefully select a subset of antennas associated with the well-performed channels for transmission \cite{Rial'16,Ahmed'16}.
-Thanks to the advances in the microwave field, more flexible antennas were proposed \cite{paracha2019liquid,Fortuny'19,wong2022bruce}, and their positions can be reconfigured in an almost continuous manner.
+The original idea of reconfiguring antenna positions dated back to 2000s, when reconfigurable antennas were proposed to balance the hardware complexity and transmission performance of \ac{mimo} systems \cite{Sayeed'07'JSTSP,Vasanthan'11'TIT,Nikhil'14'TAP}.
+By connecting massive antennas with a few \ac{rf} chains through a switch network, reconfigurable antennas can carefully select a subset of antennas associated with the well-performed channels for transmission \cite{Rial'16,Ahmed'16}.
+Thanks to the advances in the microwave field, more position-flexible fluid antennas were proposed \cite{paracha2019liquid,Fortuny'19}.
+Due to their compact hardware structures based on cheap materials, the cost and complexity of fluid antennas are low.
 For example, in \cite{Cetiner'04}, \ac{rf} micro-electro-mechanical systems (MEMSs) were integrated into some radiation patches to reconfigure their positions.
-In \cite{Hayes'12}, a flexible antenna made of liquid metals could move continuously in a non-conductive tube.
-In \cite{Daniel'14}, pixel-like switches were utilized to design an electronically reconfigurable array, which allows massive radiation patches to ``move'' in a virtual manner.
-Compared with the \ac{as}-\ac{mimo}, these highly flexible structures can further explore the diversity and multiplexing gains of a limited space, which has attracted many attentions from the communication community in recent years \cite{Wong'20'CL,wong2020fluid,wong2021fluid,zhu2023movable,zhu2023PO,Wenyan'23,zhu2023Mag}.
+In \cite{Hayes'12}, a fluid antenna made of liquid metals could move continuously in a non-conductive tube.
+In \cite{Daniel'14}, pixel-like switches were utilized to design an electronically reconfigurable surface.
+By properly configuring multiple analog switches that link massive patches, the positions of radiation points can be reconfigured in several microseconds.
+As a result, these highly flexible structures are promising to explore the diversity and multiplexing gains of a limited space \cite{Wong'20'CL,wong2020fluid,wong2021fluid,zhu2023movable,zhu2023PO,Wenyan'23,zhu2023Mag}.

 Up to now, the existing works on \acp{fas} have covered a wide range, mainly focusing on the performance analysis \cite{Wong'20'CL,wong2020fluid,wong2021fluid,wong2022closed,mukherjee2022level,tlebaldiyeva2022enhancing}, port selection \cite{chai2022port,wong2022fast,Waqar'23}, beamforming design \cite{zhu2023movable,Wenyan'23,cheng2023sum,zhu2023PO,wu2023movable,xiao2023multiuser}, and channel estimation \cite{Skouroumounis'23,ma2023compressed,Rujian'23}.
 For example, the ergodic capacity and the lower-bound capacity of \acp{fas} were derived in \cite{Wong'20'CL}.
 Then, the multiplexing gains of multi-user \acp{fas} were analyzed in \cite{wong2021fluid} and \cite{wong2023opportunistic}.
 By combining machine learning methods and analytical approximations, the port selection for \acp{fas} was studied in \cite{chai2022port,wong2022fast,Waqar'23} to realize fast antenna placements.
 To maximize the sum-rate in \acp{fas}, \ac{ao}-based algorithms that jointly optimize the antenna positions and beamformers were proposed in \cite{Wenyan'23} and \cite{cheng2023sum}.
 To reduce the power consumption of \acp{fas}, sequential convex approximation (SCA)-based algorithms for \ac{fas} beamforming were proposed in \cite{zhu2023PO} and \cite{wu2023movable}.